Saturation of magnetised plasma turbulence by propagating zonal flows: Zonal flows and turbulence saturation

 the injection rate

-and a dissipation rate $\mathcal{D}_{K_x}$, e.g. from collisions or numerical dissipation.
+and a dissipation rate $\mathcal{D}_{K_x}$ due to collisions or numerical dissipation.

-In Fig.~\ref{fig:energyflux}, the small-scale ZFs are shown to play a crucial role in transferring energy from large to small radial scales, as they are the largest contributors to $\mathcal{T}_{K_x}$ at radial wavenumbers larger than the toroidal secondary scale $K_x \rho_i \sim 0.5 - 0.7$; for larger $K_x$ the nonzonal contribution is dominant.
-The contribution to $\mathcal{T}_{K_x}$ from the large-scale ZFs is subdominant, though we note that numerical experiments artificially removing the ZFs at small $k_x$ were found to alter the turbulence saturation level.
+In Fig.~\ref{fig:energyflux}, the small-scale ZFs are shown to transfer most of the free energy from large to small radial scales, as they are the largest contributors to $\mathcal{T}_{K_x}$ at wavelengths below the TSM scale $K_x \rho_i \sim 0.5 - 0.7$; for larger $K_x$ the nonzonal contribution is dominant.
+The contribution to $\mathcal{T}_{K_x}$ from the large-scale ZFs is subdominant \footnote{We note that numerical experiments artificially removing the ZFs at small $k_x$ were found to alter the turbulence saturation level.
+The interpretation of such numerical experiments is ultimately difficult -- after all, removing the long-wavelength ZFs while keeping the short-wavelength ones requires forces on the plasma with very particular properties.}.
+We note that the maximum value of $\mathcal{T}_{K_x}/\mathcal{I}$ is close to unity at $K_x \rho_i \approx 0.5$; therefore, most of the energy is injected at large scales $K_x \rho_i < 0.5$ and dissipated at small scales $K_x \rho_i > 0.5$.